 You can consult the exact list of engine issues.
 But for the most important ones:

-Also, sometimes due to a misinterpretation of some flag in the scripts sfvsim will not select the right knockdown advantage so, don't take those for granted.
+However, I can't 100% guarantee that everything will be exact.
 But if the frame advantage corresponds with what you can find elsewhere, there's a high chance that the complete animation is exact.

 The move and script names are the ones coming from the game scripts.
 I didn't use the 6HP notation, the makers of SFV did.
 So beware, some move name are weird, e.g. Necalli's command grab is called GAIA (official name Mask of Tlalli).